Am-umaima/Devima/README.md

 ## Contact

-For questions or feedback, you can reach me at amlou.oumaima@gmail.com 📥.
+For suggestions or feedback, you can reach me at amlou.oumaima@gmail.com 📥.